SAP-samples/teched2023-AD264/exercises/ex2/README.md

 You see that

 - The external `API_BUSINESS_PARTNER` is mocked, i.e. served in the application although in production it would come from remote.
 This is because we haven't specified yet how to connect it to a real remote data source.
-- The CSV file with the mock data got deployed.
+- A CSV file `.../data/API_BUSINESS_PARTNER-A_BusinessPartner.csv` with mock data got deployed.<br>Where does it come from?
+Yes, the integration package.
+See the file tree from the beginning where it's listed.

 > `cds watch` runs in a 'mock mode' by default.
-In production, this won't happen, as the application is started with `cds run`.
+In production, this won't happen, as the application is started with `cds-serve`.
 See the [documentation](https://cap.cloud.sap/docs/guides/extensibility/composition#testing-locally) for how `cds watch` binds to services.

-👉 Go the home page of the application (the one listing all the service endpoints).
-You can now see the `/odata/v4/api-business-partner` service with all its entities under _Service Endpoints_.
+👉 Go the home page of the application (the one listing all the service endpoints).<br>

+You can see the `/odata/v4/api-business-partner` service with all its entities under _Service Endpoints_.
+Data is available at `/odata/v4/api-business-partner/A_BusinessPartner`.

 ![Business Partner in endpoint list](./assets/api-business-partner-service.png)

-Data is available at `/odata/v4/api-business-partner/A_BusinessPartner`.

 ## Delegate calls to remote system

-To make the value help for `Customers` work, we need to redirect the request to the remote system (or our mock).
+To make requests for `Customers` work for real, you need to redirect them to the remote system.
-Otherwise, the framework would read it from a local DB table, which does not exist.

 👉 In file `srv/processor-service.js`, add this content to the `init` function: